Goal setting – is it necessary?

 If our goals are not designed around our unique perspective it’s easy to become sidetracked by life.

 Finally, goals give you a measurable sense of accomplishment.

-Every goal you achieve, in fact, every step you make toward that goal, can give you a boost of energy and momentum to keep going.
+Every goal you achieve, in fact, every step you take toward that goal, can give you a boost of energy and momentum to keep going.

 Each success powers you toward the next level of success.

 Do you have a goal for the future?